Indian indenture system

+Origins and early development

 First indenture

 On 18 January 1826, the Government of the French Indian Ocean island of Réunion laid down terms for the introduction of Indian labourers to the colony.
-Each man was required to appear before a magistrate and declare that he was going voluntarily.
-This agreement is known as girmit and it outlined a period of five years labour in the colonies with pay of 8 Rupees per month (about $4 in 1826) and rations, provided labourers had been transported from Pondicherry and Karaikal.
+Colonial regulations required each laborer to appear before a magistrate and declare that they were migrating voluntarily.
+However, historians have shown this was often a formality rather than genuine consent.
+Many migrants were misled by false promises of prosperity or were kidnapped outright by recruiters.
+Hugh Tinker argues that the supposed voluntariness was a legal fiction, as extreme poverty and systemic coercion left workers with little real choice.
+Women were especially vulnerable: Bahadur documents widespread sexual coercion during recruitment and voyages, which discouraged families from allowing women to migrate, creating a severe gender imbalance.
+This agreement is known as girmit and it outlined a period of five years labour in the colonies with pay of 8 rupees per month (about $4 in 1826) and rations, provided labourers had been transported from Pondicherry and Karaikal.

-The first attempt at importing Indian labour into Mauritius, in 1829, ended in failure, but by 1838, 25,000 Indian labourers had been shipped to Mauritius.
+The first organized transport of Indian labourers took place in Mauritius.
+In 1834, the ship Atlas departed Calcutta with 36 Indian labourers under a trial scheme.
+This experiment was deemed successful, and within four years over 25,000 labourers had been shipped to the island to work primarily on sugar plantations.
+Early voyages were extremely hazardous.
+On some ships, mortality rates exceeded 17%, largely due to cholera, dysentery, overcrowding, and poor rations.
+Frequent outbreaks of disease and cases of suicide among labourers generated public outcry in Britain and India.
+In response, the colonial government imposed new shipping regulations, requiring medical officers on board and minimum space standards for passengers.
+These changes laid the foundation for a standardized indenture system that was later exported to the Caribbean, where the first ships carrying Indian labourers arrived in British Guiana and Trinidad in 1838.
 The Indian indenture system was put in place initially at the behest of sugar planters in colonial territories, who hoped the system would provide reliable cheap labour similar to the conditions under slavery.
 The new system was expected to demonstrate the superiority of "free" over slave labour in the production of tropical products for imperial markets.

 Government of British India regulations

 The East India Company's Regulations of 1837 laid down specific conditions for the dispatch of Indian labour from Calcutta.
 The would-be emigrant and his emigration agent were required to appear before an officer designated by the Government of British India, with a written statement of the terms of the contract.
-The length of service was to be five years, renewable for further five-year terms.
+The length of service was to be exactly five years, renewable for further five-year terms.
 The emigrant was to be returned at the end of his service to the port of departure.
 Each emigrant vessel was required to conform to certain standards of space, diet etc. and to carry a medical officer.
 In 1837 this scheme was extended to Madras.